 - Spicy Kale Chips Recipe

-Cardamom is very safe when taken by mouth in normal food amounts.
-There are no known common, potential side effects when it’s ingested in normal food amounts.
+Cardamom is considered safe when taken by mouth in normal food amounts.
+What are the side effects of cardamom?
+There are no known common, potential cardamom side effects when it’s ingested in normal food amounts.

-The safety in medicinal amounts for pregnant and nursing moms is unclear.
-If you’re pregnant or breast-feeding ,then it’s best to have cardamom in food amounts and not medicinal amounts.
+The safety of medicinal amounts for pregnant and nursing moms is unclear.
+There is concern that medicinal amounts may cause miscarriage.
+If you’re pregnant or breastfeeding, then it’s best to have this spice in food amounts and not medicinal amounts.
+Also check with your doctor before taking it in medicinal amounts if you have a medical condition and/or you currently take medication.

-- Known as the “Queen of Spices,” cardamom is a favorite in Indian both for its culinary and medicinal value.
+- Known as the “queen of spices,” cardamom is a favorite in India both for its culinary and medicinal value.

 - It can be purchased whole in pods or pre-ground.